CreesteenCodes/Student-Portfolio/README.md

 # Student Portfolio
-A responsive and modern personal portfolio website showcasing the work and background of Christine Joy Agkis, a front-end developer.
-The website uses a glassmorphism design, turquoise color theme, and Ionicons for icons.
+A responsive and modern personal portfolio website that uses a glassmorphism design, turquoise color theme, and Ionicons for icons.

 # Tech Stack
 The website is built using the following technologies: